Cub Scout Camp

 For more information about Cub Scout Summer Camp, a promotional flyer is available which highlight all of the fun activities of camp.
 You can also watch this video showing the excitement of attending any of our Cub Scout camps and one that highlights Adventure Camp at Camp Kikthawenund.

 Click on the camp name below for more information and to register for your pack's week in camp.

-Community Camp, held at Camp Belzer in conjunction with Belzer Day Camp, is designed on the traditional camp experience.
-However, it does not require adults to be present to guide the youth around camp.
-Instead, Belzer Staff will act as the leadership for Community Camp youth.
-This is an excellent option for Scouts who cannot attend Belzer Day Camp with their pack or who wish to attend for a second week.
-It also allows non-Scout boys and girls from the community to have a great summer camp experience.
-Any youth ages, 6 - 11 years old may participate in this program.
+Community (day) Camp welcomes Scouts and non-Scouts alike to visit Camp Belzer.
+This camp is led by camp staff and does not require parental/volunteer leadership.
+If your unit or family has a Scout who cannot attend Belzer Day Camp with their pack, or who wish to attend for a second week, this camp provides those opportunities.
+It also invites non-Scouting boys and girls from within the community to have a great summer camp experience alongside Scouts.
+Any youth ages 6 - 11 years old may participate in this program.
 This includes Scouts, siblings, community members, boys and girls alike.

 Cub Scout Camp Payment and Fee Schedule

 |$50 pack deposit - applied towards final fees||At time of reservation though February 1, 2017|